Skip to main content

 graphics4 positive mentions

-• The game features charming pixel art and a delightful soundtrack, enhancing the overall experience.
+• Charming pixel art style and delightful soundtrack that add to the overall experience.

 • “I still recommend it, because it has a lot of aesthetics I would've liked, nice gameplay, not pay-to-win, skill-based, hard theorycrafting, nice music, nice pixel graphics, and the units feel impactful.”